 Here at Louisville Homes Blog, we update our housing reports regularly.
 Half the MLS areas get updated each month.
 The others are updated each quarter.
 You can find them above under the tab labeled “Housing Reports.”

 Having this data current helps me produce these larger articles.
 See this chart?
 I simply grabbed the 12-month trailing average data point for November 2017 and compare it with the one 12 months earlier.

-Some of these areas are quite large (MLS Area 7) while others are tiny (MSL Area 0) so some of these values are more reliable indicators of an areas appreciation.
-It’s a great look at which areas are most in demand either by higher sales prices or higher valued new construction.
+Some of these areas are quite large (MLS Area 7) while others are tiny (MSL Area 0) so some of these values are more reliable indicators of an area’s appreciation.
+It’s a great look at which areas are most in-demand either by higher sales prices or higher valued new construction.

 Adding up the values for these areas we find a whopping 8.1% gain year-over-year!
 Considering that Louisville typically has a 4% annual appreciation, this is outstanding!
-Of course, this is truly only benefiting homeowners while renters forgo the opportunity to build equity in lieu of greater flexibility.
+Of course, this is true only benefiting homeowners while renters forgo the opportunity to build equity in lieu of greater flexibility.